violathadtanone/IDS706-Mini-Assignment-2-3-Sleep-Data/README.md

 ```

 ### 2. Validate workflow run
 - We can check the successful run of the workflow, where the green icon indicates a complete run, where red icon indicates some failure during the run.
-The screenshot of CI results can also be seen below.
+The screenshot of CI results can also be seen below, where all workflows successfully ran.
 ![CI Results1](Images/CI_results1.png)
 ![CI Results2](Images/CI_results2.png)